CiscoDevNet/multicloud-integrations/Multicloud Network Policy/examples/dmvpn_eks_ccp_calico_stars.md

 $ $MCINTEG_ROOT/create_svc_endpoints.py --clusterSvcCfgFile ~/tmp/multicluster_stars_svcs.yaml --debug
 ```

+**NOTE:** In multicloud scenarios there are many DNS considerations and solutions.
+For the
+sake of this example we replicate the services and pod endpoints to each remote cluster.

 ### Accessing the UI

 Get the external service address/hostname for the `stars` UI as follows: